Written by Terry Smith

 2. Simoniz SAPP0060A Multi-Use Pressure Washer Fluid 5lt

-For around 10 pounds for 5 litres, Simoniz Multi-Use Pressure Washer fluid is much cheaper than the Karcher universal detergent, but does it give Karcher a run for their money?
+5 litres of Simoniz Multi-Use Pressure Washer fluid is much cheaper than the Kärcher universal detergent, but does it give Karcher a run for their money?

 We first tried it out on the car, and although it wasn’t as impressive as a top-brand car cleaner, it was far from terrible, shifting all of the surface dirt and grim and leaving the car looking pretty good.